focardozom/machine-learning-latin-america/README.md

 [^2]: Universidad de los Andes.
 Facultad de Ciencias Sociales.
 Departamento de Psicología..

 > [!IMPORTANT]
-> This project was develop with the support of the *Expanding the Use of Collaborative Data Science at UM* Fall 2022 from the Institute for Data Science and Computing (IDSC) at the University of Miami.
+> This project was develop with the support of the *Expanding the Use of Collaborative Data Science at UM* Fall 2022 from the [Frost Institute for Data Science and Computing IDSC](https://idsc.miami.edu) from the University of Miami.

 ### Background :bulb:

 While the United States has seen substantial growth in the application of Machine Learning techniques in public health, Latin America presents an untapped opportunity for expansion.
-This project aims to capitalize on this potential by harmonizing and sharing Machine Learning methodologies in the region, thereby fostering scientific inclusivity and enhancing prevention science in Latin America.
+This project aims to capitalize on this potential by harmonizing and sharing Machine Learning methodologies in the region, thereby fostering scientific inclusively and enhancing prevention science in Latin America.

 ---

-### Objectives :white_check_mark:
+### Objectives

 1. To adapt Machine Learning teaching materials to be culturally and linguistically appropriate for Latin American researchers.
 2. To disseminate these methodologies through academic and research collaborations.